theCodeNilesh/github-firebase-app/README.md

 ## Reflection
 This was a project built during 3rd year of Engineering college as a personal project.
-Project goals using ```RractJs``` technology to create a react app to  users to pull data from the ```Github API```.
+The Project goal was to use ```ReactJs``` technology to create a react app for users to pull data from the ```Github API```.

-One of the main challenges I ran into was Authentication, here i used ```Firease``` Authentication
+One of the main challenge I ran into was Authentication, here I have used ```Firebase``` Authentication

 ## API Reference

 #### API used in this project